 N.B: I’m aware that my writing below would require more explanation, but I tried to keep it brief and readable.

 Technological change seeps into every corner of the earth.
 Everywhere I traveled, I have seen smartphones, especially among the younger generation.
 Most small remote villages I have passed through also had 3G coverage.

 Culture is becoming uniform, and many of the local traditions are getting lost.
 As a consequence of the previous point, the people of our world are ingesting an increasing amount of information outside their locality, and their role models and aspirations are changing.
 The gap between the last two generations is unprecedented.
 Local languages and customs get lost in favor of larger regional or international trends.

 Religion and tradition keep a strong foothold in most people’s lives.
 Many developing countries idealize the west in terms of lifestyle.
-On the other hand, tradition and spiritual beliefs remain a strong glue that bind people together.
+But during my trip, I have observed how tradition and spiritual beliefs bind people together, contrasting the occidental individualism.
 Religion is more present in most people’s daily life than in western countries.
-And the selflessness and the support people have within their families is remarkable.
+I was really struck by the selflessness and the support people have within their families.

 Most people I met are born in an environment that doesn’t allow them to pursue their deepest passion.
 The reader of this post – you – might have received a good education relative to world standards.
 But many young people I met, even in big cities, had to substitute their study interests with work to financially support their parents.
-Their most common limitation I found was lack of education, limited access to tools and infrastructure, and the constraint of their passport.
+The other most common limitations I found was lack of education, infrastructure and support groups, and the constraint of their passport.